It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - The palace gardens (a feast of colour and horticultural craftsmanship)

-- Vienna Zoo (the world’s oldest zoo and home to giant pandas)
+- Vienna Zoo (the world’s oldest zoo)

 - The Gloriette (a lovely building put up mainly to improve the view from the palace)